Best & Worst Toyota 4Runner Years

 Toyota 4Runner 5th generation 2010 model

-The fifth generation 4Runner, which started in 2010, continues to be produced today.
-This generation saw the introduction of the Toyota Safety Sense-P (TSS-P) as standard across all trims in 2019.
+The fifth-gen 4Runner, commencing in 2010, is still going robust.
+A notable highlight?
+The introduction of Toyota Safety Sense-P (TSS-P) as standard gear in 2019.

 The Best Years: 2012, 2013, 2015, 2019, 2020, 2021